 That word, slave, is such a negative and provocative term.
 With it comes a reminder of the loss of basic freedoms, dignity and humanity.

-God never created slavery, and for anyone to accuse Him of such an evil institution proves they do not know Him.
+God never created slavery, and for anyone to accuse Him of such an evil, human construct proves they do not know Him.

 But on the other hand, there is a slavery or a servitude that must be accepted by every believer.